 3 Seasoning cubes

-Here are some of the ingredients for making efo riro, top left is smoked fish, followed by sliced onion at top middle, then 3 spoons of iru in a plate.
-Below is sliced spinach and pepper/tashe at left and right respectively.
+Here are some ingredients for making efo riro, top left is smoked fish, followed by sliced onion at top middle, then 3 spoons of iru in a plate.
+Below is sliced spinach and pepper/tashe at left and right, respectively.

 Preparation:

-You need about 5 midium sized tatashe (not red bell pepper) remove the seeds and blend alongside the fresh red pepper and transfer in a bowl.
+You need about 5 medium-sized tatashe (not red bell pepper) remove the seeds and blend alongside the fresh red pepper and transfer in a bowl.

 You could slize the tatashe like I did initially but when you blend it, you will end up with a better looking soup by the end of the day.

-Wash meat thoroughly with lots of water and salt to remove sand then be sure to also wash the smoked fish if you are making efo riro soup with fish.
+Wash meat thoroughly with lots of water and salt to remove sand then be sure to also wash the smoked fish.

 Here is my delicious efo riro, served with fufu